 Tip: although said waterproof, a small gap left when closing the pouch & that’s it, water will come in.
 So don’t be fooled by the “can go under 20m” description, if anything happens, I doubt the relevant company will pay for all the troubles caused.

-Tip: do make sure the dry bag has a shoulder strap.
+Tip: make sure the dry bag has at least one shoulder straps.
 My first one didn’t, which made it pretty useless.
+From a osteopathic point of view single shoulder strap bags are very bad – better to have two straps, one for each shoulders (see pic below).

 Thermal long sleeve T-shirt